 As can be seen from the video below recovery is a very quick operation that can be carried out whilst the vessel is underway.
-BMT have carried out a great deal of research in this application and demonstrated launch and recovery of small boats up to Sea State 5.
-In the offshore market this is especially important for Fast Rescue Craft (FRC) and where the distance between the ship and sea is small the relative difference at the peak and trough of a wave is reduced.
+BMT has carried out a great deal of research in this application and demonstrated the launch and recovery of small boats up to Sea State 5.
+In the offshore market, this is especially important for Fast Rescue Craft (FRC) and where the distance between the ship and sea is small the relative difference at the peak and trough of a wave is reduced.

 The problem with a stern ramp system on SIMSS is the space on the open rear deck it would take up, reducing flexibility.
 It would also require some redesign to compensate for a change of buoyancy from normal and the opening and closing doors common on most configurations might require a significant uplift in maintenance effort.